rednafi/rednafi.com/content/go/generic_retry_function.md

 Functionally, the generic implementation works the same way as the previous one.
 However, it has a few limitations:

--   The generic `Retry` function assumes that the wrapped function will alwasy return the result as the first value and error as the second.
+-   The generic `Retry` function assumes that the wrapped function will always return the result as the first value and error as the second.
 This works well since it's a common Go idiom, but the reflection version could dynamically handle different return value patterns.